CraftAcademyLabs/ca_course/guides/Implementing_devise_token_auth_on_web_app.md

+---
+title: "Devise Token Auth"
+subtitle: "Implementing devise token auth on web app"
+author: [Craft Academy - Coding as a Craft]
+date: Version 1.0
+subject: "Auth, Devise"
+keywords: [Devise, token, Auth]
+titlepage: true
+titlepage-color: f28e24
+titlepage-text-color: "FFFFFF"
+titlepage-rule-color: "FFFFFF"
+titlepage-rule-height: 2
+...

 # Implementing devise token auth on web app
 This guide assumes that you have already have a web application with devise login successfully implemented and now want to add this functionality to an mobile client.

 In this guide we will go through how to setup the Rails application to also act as an API and add Devise token auth so users can get authorised through the API.